rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 for more than 30 seconds.

-- **TCP Check (Port)**: This check monitors the response from a specific port on your server, to determine if the process that is bound to that port is running.
+- **TCP Check (Port)**: This check monitors the response from a specific port on your server to determine if the process that is bound to that port is running.

 - **Ping Check (Server)**: Ping is a network utility that checks the availability of a computer (node) on a network.
 If the node responds, the Ping